notracc1210/Wellesley-College-Simulator/README.md

 # Wellesley-College-Simulator

 ## Project Name
 Wellesley College Simulator - A text-based decision-making game simulating college life at Wellesley College

 ## Project Goals
 This project is an interactive text-based simulation game where players navigate through their college experience at Wellesley College.
 Players make choices at various campus locations that affect their academic performance (GPA), happiness, health, and social connections.
 The game tracks progress over 4 academic years (32 months total) and determines the player's ending achievement based on their final statistics using a decision tree system.

 ## Version/Date
-- Version: 1.0
+- Version: 1.0 (Console/Text-based)
 - Date: December 2025
 - Last Updated: December 7, 2025
+- **Note**: This is Version 1, which can only be played through the driver class.
+A GUI version will be implemented in future updates.

 ## How to Start the Project